An Alternating Direction Method for Total Variation Denoising: Experiments

 \section{Experiments}

-Our ADAL algorithms (Algorithms \ref{alg:adal_tvdn} and \ref{alg:adal_tvdn_iso}) was written in Matlab, whereas SplitBregman is in C with a Matlab interface. \footnote{Code downloaded from \emph{http://www.stanford.edu/~tagoldst/code.html}.} We ran both algorithms on a laptop with an Intel Core 2 Duo processor and 4G memory.
+We implemented our ADAL algorithms (Algorithms \ref{alg:adal_tvdn},\ref{alg:adal_tvdn_iso},and \ref{alg:adal_tvdn_iso_conv}) in C++ with BLAS and LAPACK routines.
+SplitBregman is in C with a Matlab interface. \footnote{Code downloaded from \emph{http://www.stanford.edu/~tagoldst/code.html}.} We ran all the algorithms on a laptop with an Intel Core i5 Duo processor and 6G memory.

-\subsection{Test images}
+\subsection{Test Images}

-We compared our ADAL algorithm with the split Bregman method on a set of six standard test images: \textbf{lena}, \textbf{cameraman}, \textbf{house}, \textbf{blonde}, \textbf{mandril}, and \textbf{peppers}.
+We compared our ADAL algorithm with the split Bregman method on a set of six standard test images: \textbf{lena}, \textbf{house}, \textbf{cameraman}, \textbf{peppers}, \textbf{blonde}, and \textbf{mandril} (see Figure \ref{fig:test_images}).
 They present a range of challenges to image denoising algorithms, such as the reproduction of fine detail and textures, sharp transitions and edges, and uniform regions.
-Each image is $512\times 512$ in grey-scale pixels and is denoted by $u_0$ in vectorized form.
-The original images are presented in Figure \ref{fig:test_images}.
+Each image is a $512\times 512$ array of grey-scale pixels and is denoted by $u_0$ in vectorized form.